10 Best Wool Comforters

 Are There any Disadvantages of the Wool Duvet Insert?

-Wool might be too hot during summer, especially for those that have run a warmer body temperature.
+Wool might be too hot during summer, especially for those that have a warmer body temperature.
 Choosing the right weight when buying a wool-filled comforter is key.

-Is a Wool Duvet Better Than Down?
+Is a Wool Comforter Better Than Down?

 We’ve discussed all of the benefits of wool, and it’s a long list.
 But what about down comforters?
 How do they stack up against wool, and which is better?